 - The Newcomers Welcoming Team invites new parishioners to attend and become a part of our faith family by calling on new families in our area.

 - This team from time to time will be called upon to visit, share encouragement, and pray with parishioners who are ill in area hospitals and nursing homes, particularly when our pastor is unavailable.
 Commitment: as needed.

-Knights of Columbus Council #3796 and Auxiliary Back to Top
+Knights of Columbus Council #3796 and Auxiliary

 - The KCs and Auxiliary are part of the national organization, which perform charitable works in the parish and local community.
 The KCs provide an opportunity for fellowship and prayer for its membership.
 Commitment: meets the second Tuesday of every month, and for scheduled activities.